KongZ/graylog-plugin-slack-notification/README.md

 * Support custom fields in Slack attachment
 * Support acknowledge buttons.
 Required Slack app's token
 * Support pre-formatted text in backlog item
+* Support event definition fields
+* Support JMTE in backlog fields and footer

 The screenshot below shows a pre-formatted text with acknowledgement buttons

 ![](https://raw.githubusercontent.com/KongZ/graylog-plugin-slack-notification/master/screenshot_preformat.png)

 #### Mention users or channels when alert
 This feature requires Slack Token.
-Slack API does not allow a webhook to mention users.
-To setup a Slack App, please see https://api.slack.com/slack-apps
+The webhook does not allow to tag or mention users.
+To setup a Slack App and get Token, please see https://api.slack.com/slack-apps You need the following permissions
+ - `users.list` for lookup Slack user ID from display name
+ - `chat.postMessage` for sending message

 #### Acknowledgment buttons
 The acknowledgment buttons also requires Slack Token.
 You cannot use Slack Incoming Webhook to creates buttons.
 See [Slack Interactive Message](https://api.slack.com/interactive-messages) for detail of Slack API.